-- Mode: Chooses the play mode: Trigger / On-Off / Hold / Repeat modes. - Output Select: Assigns individual slot outputs to the left, mix, aux, right or to the master output selector. - Pitch: Pitch Slider / Bend / Nudge / Keylock controls. - Play from: Choose which cue point / loop to use for the loaded track. - Overview: Displays the overview of each track. - Level: Individual sample slot level and Gain controls. - Level meter: Displays the volume level for the sample slot.
+- Mode: Chooses the play mode: Trigger / On-Off / Hold / Repeat modes. - Output Select: Assigns individual slot outputs to L (Left channel), A (Aux output), R (Right channel) or to the master output of the SP-6. - Pitch: Pitch Slider / Bend / Nudge / Keylock controls. - Play from: Choose which cue point / loop to use for the loaded track. - Overview: Displays the overview of each track. - Level: Individual sample slot level and Gain controls. - Level meter: Displays the volume level for the sample slot.